parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

   - Don’t wear satin pyjamas at the same time as satin sheets – this will increase the risk of sliding out of bed too quickly.
 - Light weight bedding is preferable.

-If the issue is about feeling weak or dizzy when getting out of bed, see the Dizziness symptom page for tips.
+If the issue is about feeling weak or dizzy when getting out of bed, see the <a href="/learn/managing-symptoms/dizziness" class="internal-link">Dizziness</a> symptom page for tips.

----

-# Eating & drinking
+### Eating & drinking
 There are a range of steps with regards to food and drink:
 - Grocery shopping may be more difficult due to reduced mobility or balance.
   - Consider online deliveries
   - Consider what services are available locally
   - Consider teaming up with a friend or neighbour to do the shopping together
 - Meal preparation may be hard due to reduced dexterity or grip, or tremor or dyskinesia.
 Difficulties in thinking can affect planning and can make cooking more difficult.
   - Cutlery with wider handles may be easier to use.
   - Special equipment has been developed for these difficulties – see below.
   - You may find it easier to follow a recipe step-by-step and tick off as you go through.
 - Handling food and drink may be more difficult for the same reasons:
   - Cutlery with wider handles may be easier to use.
   - Consider the timing of your meals to avoid the times when your symptoms are worse.
   - Consider sports bottles, cups that have a narrow nozzle, or cups with lids (e.g. travel cups or ‘sip cups’) to reduce the risk of spillages.
   - Place foods or liquids in smaller containers to make them easier to grab and handle.
 For example, it’s easier to manage a pint of milk rather than a larger, heavier 4 pint milk carton.
   - Special equipment has been developed for these difficulties – see below.

-- For difficulties in swallowing, please see the Swallowing Difficulties symptom page.
+- For difficulties in swallowing, please see the <a href="/learn/managing-symptoms/swallowing" class="internal-link">Swallowing Difficulties</a> symptom page.

+---

 ## My Experience
 People affected by Parkinson’s describe their experiences.

 > “Maybe there’s things for people like my mum, she likes to stay independent – like sometimes she’ll say ‘Do you know what, I want to cook today’, you know like electric tin cutters and things like that to help make your life a bit easier.”